robertwatts/presentations/scaling-with-purpose.md

 - These are the key decisions in software history
 - Usually accumulate most technical debt
 - Document context
-- Create space for alternatives and build backlog
+- Create time for alternatives and build backlog

 ![right, 90%](http://www.viralthread.com/wp-content/uploads/2015/06/1389.jpg)

+^ Definition: Architecture is the hard to change things Everything else is just development
+Too often in startups these decisions are lost in time People feel they cannot change
+Make space to tackle bad decisions or developers won’t take risks

 ---